-In this section, we prove that AEGIS-SG guarantees strategy-proofness in terms of valuations and channel demands, and analyze the approximation ratio of AEGIS-SG.
-Due to the space limitation, we leave the detailed proofs of these results to our technical report [30].
+In this section, we prove that AEGIS-SG guarantees strate-gy-proofness in terms of valuations and channel demands, and analyze the approximation ratio of AEGIS-SG.

 We first show the monotonicity of channel allocation algorithm, which is essential for a strategy-proof mechanism.